PER22/InboxCleaner/README.md

 It needs the pip python package manager, googles authentication package, and python 2.7, as well as an active Gmail.com account.
 I will include a brief installation writeup below, but it is mostly copied from Googles own documentation.

-InboxCleaner will, in the future, read files in of keywords to delete, and keywords to preserve, and ask for new ones, before assembling a list of messages and asking to proceed.
-At the end of the session, they will be saved.
+InboxCleaner will read files in of keywords to delete, and keywords to preserve, and ask for new ones, before assembling a list of messages and asking to proceed.
+At the end of the session, they can be saved.

+Usage:

 For example, you could enter "CatFacts" to get rid of those pesky CatFacts messages that are sitting around your inbox.
 However, putting something in like "the" would have disastrous results.
+Try to keep your search terms specific, and of course you can search the same terms in your GMail client to see what comes up.
+Some people have suggested seeing message previews, but that would make this a very verbose program to run.
+I may add a command line option to do that.

 It can also append the "from:" prefix to its terms if they are emails, to further specify which messages to delete.
 You might, for example, add "spammer@spam.com" to the list of emails to delete everything from, which would then be reformatted as "from:spammer@spam.com."